Ahmedsaed/100-days-of-code/README.md

 - Completed week 2 in course 4 deep learning specialization
 - Solved college assignments (MUST-CS)

+**Thoughts:** I have been accepted in the Professional Track - Web development Scholarship by ITIDA.
+Very excited to complete this learning journey

 ### Day 62, 63: March 28-29, 2022
 **Project:**